lostintangent/gistpad/README.md

 - `gistPadCompile(extension: string, code: string): string` - Takes in the code and associated file extension (e.g. `.haml`) and returns the compiled version of the code.
 For example, if your extension contributes support for Haml, then when the end-user opens a playground using a `.haml` file, this method would be passed the raw Haml code, and the `.haml` extension, and you'd need to return the compiled HTML string.

 For an example of how to use this API, check out the [GistPad Contrib](https://github.com/vsls-contrib/gistpad-contrib) extension.

-## Supported Filesystem Operations

-Once you've opened a Gist, you can perform the following filesystem operations:

-- Editing existing files
-- Adding new files
-- Renaming files
-- Deleting files
-- Copying/pasting files

-> GitHub Gist doesn't support directories, and therefore, this extension doesn't allow you to create them.

 ## Recommended Extensions